-To help explain why the Local Plan is such a key part of our planning process and why you should get involved now, we've produced $\underline{\text{this}}$ summary.
+To help explain why the Local Plan is such a key part of our planning process and why you should get involved now, we've produced $\underline{\mathsf{this}}$ summary.
 It shows at a glance how residents' views feed into the different stages of planning the future of Chelmsford.

-The council has developed five different approaches that could be followed to address the city's growth.
+Approaches for Chelmsford's future growth The council has developed five different approaches that could be followed to address the city's growth.
 It is likely that the preferred approach might not be one of the five listed, but a combination of the most sustainable and deliverable elements

 The consultation is not a vote on which specific location is the most or least popular, but a way of assessing issues and finding the most sustainable overall strategy for delivering the area's needs.
-That includes our environment, infrastructure, business and education
+That includes our environment, infrastructure, business and education opportunities